 Tweaking the Excel Addresses

 In this example, our contact records were pretty uniform.
 Each record had 3 lines.
-However, you may need to adjust the results apart from adding column headers.
+However, you may want to adjust the results to suit your needs.
 Excel offers several functions to parse text.

 For example, you might want to split Column A into two fields representing First Name and Last Name.
 The easiest way is to use Excel to convert text to columns.
 Then, you could do a similar extraction process to separate the city.

 In addition, you might want to split Column B into Street Number and Street.
 This example is different because you have multiple spaces.
 In this case, you could parse the data using Excel substrings.